hiraethmarkb/smtalk-20140129/presentation/slides.md

 ---

-# What is Stress?
+# 1. What is Stress?

 ---

-## Feeling of being unable to cope, when under too much mental and/or emotional pressure
+# Feeling of being unable to cope, when under too much mental and/or emotional pressure

 ---

-## Affects
+# Affects

-- How you think
+- ## How you think
-- How you feel
+- ## How you feel
-- How you behave
+- ## How you behave

 ---

-# Warning Signs
+# 2. Warning Signs

 ---

-## It's important to recognise signs and symptons
+# It's important to recognise signs and symptons

 ---

-## Common signs
+# Common signs

-- Mental
+- ## Mental
-- Physical
+- ## Physical
-- Behavioural
+- ## Behavioural

 ---

-# How to Reduce Stress
+# 3. How to Reduce Stress

 ---

-## No quick fix
+# No quick fix

 ---

-## Everyone is different
+# Everyone is different

-- Find what works for you
+- ## Find what works for you

 ---

-## Talking
+# Talking

-- A Problem Shared is a Problem Halfed
+- ## A Problem Shared is a Problem Halfed

 ---

-## Relaxation
+# Relaxation

-- 'Me Time'
+- ## 'Me Time'

 ---

-## Exercise
+# Exercise

 ---

-## Try Something New
+# Try Something New

-- "Never be afraid to do something new.
+## "Never be afraid to do something new.
 Remember, amateurs built the ark; professionals built the titanic." ~Anonymous

 ---

-## Take Control
+# Take Control

-- Be Positive
+- ## Be Positive
+- ## Accept what you can't change

 ---

-## Still need help?
+# Still need help?

+- ## Make use of support networks
-- Speak to your GP
+- ## Speak to your GP

 ---